boryanagoncharenko/CssCoco/test.md

 **Actions**: Find descendant selector.

 ---
-**Description**: Avoid using the child selector with tag category rules
+**Description**: Avoid using the child selector with tag category rules.
 **Source**: [Mozilla](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Writing_efficient_CSS)
 **Violations**:  Violations of this convention are the selectors that have html tags as key selectors and contain a child selector:
  ```